Jum-eng/Jum-eng/README.md

 # Hi there, I'm Jumah Musah 👋

 ## 💡 About Me
-I'm a passionate **Machine Learning & AI Enthusiast** with a strong interest in **Deep Learning, NLP, and Multimodal Sentiment Analysis**.
+I'm a computer scientist interested in all things python and Data Science and passionate **Machine Learning & AI Enthusiast** with a strong interest in **Deep Learning, NLP, and Multimodal Sentiment Analysis**.
 I enjoy working on innovative projects that merge technology with real-world applications, particularly in **mental health prediction, sign language recognition, Large Language Models and generative AI**.

 ## 🚀 What I'm Working On
 - **Multimodal Sentiment Analysis**: Using text, images, and temporal data for mental health prediction.